jorgebucaran/superfine/README.md

 Ultradom is a minimal (1 kB) view layer for building declarative web user interfaces.
 Mix it with your favorite state management library or use it standalone for maximum flexibility.

+What's in the bundle?
+A virtual DOM diff engine, keyed-based node [reconciliation](#keys), element-level [lifecycle events](#lifecycle-events) and browser support all the way back to IE9 — no polyfills required.

 ## Installation

 <pre>
 npm i <a href=https://www.npmjs.com/package/ultradom>ultradom</a>
 </pre>

 Don't want to set up a build environment?
-Download Ultradom from a CDN such as [unpkg.com](https://unpkg.com/ultradom) and it will be globally available through the <samp>window.ultradom</samp> object.
+Download Ultradom from a CDN like [unpkg.com](https://unpkg.com/ultradom) and it will be globally available through the <samp>window.ultradom</samp> object.

 ```html
 <script src="https://unpkg.com/ultradom"></script>